-Make-up assessments and assignments will be given at the discretion of the instructor (a courtesy adjustment may be made under certain circumstances (e.g., when communicated immediately (not >1 day after the deadline, first-time mistake) but with a 50% score deduction, maintaining fairness and consistency with peers).
+Make-up assessments and assignments will be given at the discretion of the instructor (a courtesy adjustment may be made under certain circumstances (e.g., when communicated immediately, meaning within 24 hours of the deadline, and only a first-time mistake) but with a 50% score deduction, maintaining fairness and consistency with peers).
 To request and possibly schedule an exam (not a re-take; with valid explanation), please contact me via Canvas messaging, and provide relevant information, including documentation.
 Requests should be made in advance, sooner than 1-2 business days prior to the original deadline.
 Ideally, make-ups should be completed before the next assignment deadline.